Cognitive Structuralism, an artistic research by AndrBel

 Working primarily through structured visual systems and conceptual compositions, his work invites viewers to reflect on perception itself and the invisible mechanisms that shape human experience.

-The artistic practice of AndrBel can be described as a form of cognitive structuralism—an exploration of how perception and thought can be translated into visual structures.
+This approach can be described as Cognitive Structuralism — an artistic investigation into how perception and thought can be translated into visual structures.

 Institutional Positioning